get-wright/Pymanager/README.md

 ## Quick start guide
 1. Download [Pymanager](https://github.com/get-wright/Pymanager/archive/refs/heads/main.zip) and unzip it.
-2. Run the 'Pymanager.bat' to check for missing dependencies.
+2. Run the `Pymanager.bat` to check for missing dependencies.
 Let the script do it the work for you.
 3. There will be a prompt asking you to access http://127.0.0.1:5000/
-4. Upload the '.csv' file contains items bought from the store.
+4. Upload the `.csv` file contains items bought from the store.

 There is a [demo](https://drive.google.com/file/d/1GH25Ta3nKlSzIzbsGxn1y0EZjjbCpSuv/view?usp=sharing) for you to test Pymanager.